Kmschr/tech_drawings/README.md

 # Technical Drawings
 Historical Engineering and Technical Drawings Resources

+What is included:
+- Historical documents with measured drawings

+What is not included:
+- Drawings made by/for hobby recreations and art
+- Collections without scale/measurements

 ## Library of Congress
 Historic American Buildings Survey/Historic American Engineering Record/Historic American Landscapes Survey